Adam Deadmarsh: Playing career

-Deadmarsh was drafted by the Quebec Nordiques in the 1993 NHL Entry Draft, first round, 14th overall, from the Portland Winterhawks of the Western Hockey League.
-He played for the Avalanche team that won the Stanley Cup in 1996.
+Deadmarsh was drafted by the Quebec Nordiques in the 1993 NHL entry draft, first round, 14th overall, from the Portland Winterhawks of the Western Hockey League.
+After the lock-out shortened 1994-95 season, the Nordiques relocated to Denver and became the Colorado Avalanche.
+Deadmarsh helped the Avalanche upset the heavily-favored Detroit Red Wings in the Western Conference Finals, and then won the Stanley Cup over the Florida Panthers in 1996.
 His name was initially misspelled "Deadmarch" on the Cup, but was later corrected; it was the first time a misspelling on the Stanley Cup had ever been corrected.
-He was traded to the Los Angeles Kings on February 21, 2001, along with Aaron Miller, a player to be named later (Jared Aulin), and Colorado's first round pick in the 2001 NHL Entry Draft (Dave Steckel) for Rob Blake and Steve Reinprecht.